Converg3nce/matic-docs/docs/staking/economics.md

 Stakers running validator nodes and stakers delegating their tokens toward a validator that they prefer.
 Validators will have an option to charge a commission on the reward earned by delegators.

 It is important to note that funds belonging to all stakers will be locked in a contract deployed on the ethereum main-chain.
-Also, no validator holds custody over delegator’s tokens.
+Also, no validator holds custody over delegator tokens.

 ## Responsibilities